COMPLETE MAGNESIUM SUPPORT

 You can start with one tablet with a meal.
 If you get heartburn, stop and try again in a week or so.
 (Don't take the supplement before or after the meal, but during.)
 Stomach acid can also be aided by taking vitamin C with a meal, or by sipping a dilution of apple cider vinegar (ACV) in water (1 - 2 tablespoons ACV to 4 oz. or 120 mls of water).
 [3]

-Pancreatic enzymes are important additions in SIBO treatments.
+Digestive enzymes aid digestion and prevent bloating.
 “Enzymes are frequently under-utilized in people with SIBO, due to hypochlorhydria and bacterial deconjugation of bile.
 Supplementation with a broad-spectrum enzyme will aid the process of digestion and limit the substrate available to harmful bacteria.
 [3]

-6 Natural Things That Help SIBO and Migraines
+6 Natural Remedies to Help with SIBO and Migraine Attacks

-3. Attend to your constipation.
-Keep that bacteria moving down and out.
-You can use: a salt flush or vitamin C flush, coffee enema; a salt flush followed by a coffee enema.
-[4]
+Attend to your constipation.
+Keep those bacteria moving down and out.
+You can use: a salt flush or vitamin C flush, coffee enema or any type of enema (I use sage tea); a salt flush followed by a coffee enema.

 The SIBO Doctor has a great video on Facebook that shows you exactly what to do... just wait for it to come into focus.

-On that note, here's a great recipe... some help for dealing with SIBO and migraines.
+On that note, here's a great go-to recipe... and some help for dealing with SIBO.

 SIBO Friendly Chicken Soup Recipe